 - We are rescheduling in-person individual benefit planning sessions to telephone benefit planning sessions.

-- We are rescheduling in-person group benefit planning sessions to webinar format benefit planning sessions.
+- We are rescheduling in-person group benefit planning sessions to webinar format or individual telephone benefit planning sessions.

 - CalSTRS staff will be reaching out to those with scheduled sessions to advise of these above changes.

 - We have worked with the building managers at all our facilities to increase the frequency of cleaning.